 sleep | schloppen | schlafen |

 But that’s not the only change that happened to make varieties of German pretty different from each other!
-There's lots of really interesting linguistic and social changes that happened in all the major stages in the history of German:
+There’s lots of really interesting linguistic and social changes that happened in the different periods of history of the German language:

 - Old High German